Special offer

 Read our editorial guidelines

-The interview process can be taxing, not just for the interviewee but for the interviewer and hiring manager as well.
-An interview is a short opportunity to learn enough about a candidate to determine if they’re a good fit for the company and if they have the required skills to successfully do the job.
-One of the best ways to acquire the information you need in a succinct interview session is by asking technical interview questions specific to the job requirements.
+The interview process for technical roles can be challenging.
+Interviewers have a limited timeframe to evaluate whether a candidate has the right blend of problem-solving ability, technical expertise and communication skills to succeed.
+One of the most effective ways to acquire the information you need in a succinct interview session is by asking technical interview questions specific to the job requirements.

-Perhaps the most important aspect of any job interview is what questions you ask the candidate.
-You can hold an hour-long interview and learn nothing useful if you’re not looking for the right information.
-Tech roles make up nearly 10% of all jobs in the U.S. economy, so when interviewing for technical roles, your questions must reflect the nature of the position and require you to have some knowledge of what the position entails.
-Depending on the position you’re hiring for, your questions will vary to ensure you’re getting the details you need about someone’s suitability for the job.
-Here are some of the best technical questions to ask:
+When interviewing for technical roles, ask questions that reflect the nature of the position and require the candidate to demonstrate their knowledge of what the position entails.
+Depending on the position you’re hiring for, your questions may vary to ensure you’re getting the details you seek about someone’s suitability for the job.

 Technology questions for software engineers